ioBroker/ioBroker.admin/packages/jsonConfig/README.md

 ## Todo

-The following chapters are taken from the origina SCHEMA.MD.
+The following chapters are taken from the original SCHEMA.MD.
-I didnt understand the content in detail and had to be improved by bluefox.
+I didn't understand the content in detail and had to be improved by bluefox.

 ## JS Functions